picostack/picostack/docs/troubleshooting/git-errors.md

 into one of these problems,
 [please open an issue](https://github.com/picostack/pico/issues)!

+Common causes for these problems are things like force-pushing Git tree changes and local repositories becoming dirty somehow (log files etc).

 ## Solution

 Simply deleting a repository fixes most Git state issues.
 You don't need to